-As a transportation planning policy therefore, this Plan advocates efficient land use strategies which, among other benefits, continue to lower demand for automobile travel and reduce congestion.
+Despite these rising numbers, market demand for housing in mixed-use downtown areas, together with extensive public input data, point to growing interest in "walkable" communities.
+As a transportation planning policy this Plan advocates efficient land use strategies which, among other benefits, continue to lower demand for automobile travel and reduce congestion.
 These strategies are critical mechanisms to maintain healthy air quality, as well preserve and maintain other natural resources, mitigate natural hazards and adapt to a changing climate, as well as minimize land consumption.

 - Promote compact, mixed use development, including Transit Oriented Design (TOD) where appropriate.
 (Timeframe: Ongoing) - Prioritize transportation investment in the region's already developed areas through weighting of project selection criteria.
-(Timeframe: Ongoing)
+(Timeframe: Ongoing) - Promote development of Access Management standards for state highways in communities, and assist communities and NHDOT with the development of Access Management agreements to guide project permitting.
+(Timeframe: 1-10 Years)

-- Promote development of Access Management standards for state highways in communities.
-(Timeframe: 1-10 Years) - Assist communities and NHDOT with the development of Access Management MOU agreements.
-(Timeframe: 1-10 Years) - Promote strong Access Management in designs for improvements (publicly and privately financed) along state highways and other corridors.
-(Timeframe: Immediate and ongoing) - Encourage communities to conduct rigorous traffic impact analysis as part of development site review. - Encourage expanded use of the Developments of Regional Impact process to address concerns regarding the impacts of development beyond community boundaries. - Require the consideration of hazard mitigation and climate adaptation needs in the development of transportation projects.
+- Promote strong Access Management in designs for improvements (publicly and privately financed) along state highways and other corridors.
+(Timeframe: Immediate and ongoing) - Encourage communities to conduct rigorous traffic impact analysis as part of development site review.
+(Timeframe: 1-5 Years, Ongoing) - Encourage expanded use of the Developments of Regional Impact process to address concerns regarding the impacts of development beyond community boundaries.
+(Timeframe: 1-5 Years, Ongoing) - Require the consideration of hazard mitigation and climate adaptation needs in the development of transportation projects.
+(Timeframe: 1-5 Years, Ongoing)